 \subsection{SN~2021acya}

-SN~2021acya was discovered on $30^{\rm{th}}$ October 2021 (MJD 59518.029) in the $orange$ band by ATLAS at a magnitude of 18.124, while the last non-detection was only two days prior \citep{tonry_disc_acya_2021}.
+SN~2021acya was discovered on $30^{\rm{th}}$ October 2021 (MJD 59518.029) in the $orange$ band by the Asteroid Terrestrial-impact Last Alert System (ATLAS, \citealt{tonry_atlas_2018}) at a magnitude of 18.124, while the last non-detection was only two days prior \citep{tonry_disc_acya_2021}.
 As the explosion epoch, then, we took MJD $59517\pm1$.
 It was then classified as SN~IIn on $25^{\rm{th}}$ November 2021 \citep{ragosta_class_acya}.

 The rise to the peak is relatively slow, as it reaches the brightest absolute magnitude of $-20.3\pm0.1$ in the $r$ band on MJD~$59537\pm1$, 20$\,\rm{days}$ after the first detection.
 A slow decline follows the peak, which flattens into a plateau at $\sim$160$\,\rm{days}$ lasting for $\sim150\,\rm{days}$.
 A linear luminosity decline then resumes and lasts up to 480$\,\rm{days}$ after the explosion, when the SN is finally lost.
 The shape of the late-time $r$-band light curve from the starting of the plateau matches well that of SN~2010jl (Fig.~\ref{fig:r-abs}) but it is slightly brighter at all phases, probably indicating a stronger interaction in the case of SN~2021acya.